lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 #### OTP Interfaces

 All interfaces to and from OTP are explained in detail in the [OTP Specification Document]({{< relref "hw/ip/otp_ctrl/doc/_index.md#life-cycle-interfaces" >}}).

+#### KMAC Interface

+The life cycle controller interfaces with KMAC through a [side load interface]({{< relref "hw/ip/kmac/doc/_index.md#keymgr-interface" >}}) in the same way as the key manager.
+Since the KMAC and life cycle controller are in different clock domains, the KMAC interface signals are synchronized to the life cycle clock inside the life cycle controller.

 #### Control Signal Propagation